canzalo/Issue-Tracking/README.md

 	export default RepositoryList;

 </code>
-- We don't have the actual data yet, we let the use know there are no repositories at the moment.
+<br>- We don't have the actual data yet, we let the use know there are no repositories at the moment.
-- Now open the app.js and edit it like this :
+<br>- Now open the app.js and edit it like this :

 <code>